Claude Savoie (policeman): Downfall

 The journalist Daniel Burke of The Fifth Estate television show heard rumours that a senior Mountie was working for Ross, and began an investigation.
 Burke came from an Irish working-class family in Montreal and knew many people from the Pointe-Saint-Charles neighborhood of Montreal where most of the West End Gang originates from.
 In his work as a journalist, Burke had many contacts with the Montreal underworld.
 Burke was also addicted to cocaine at the time and as a drug addict knew many of the drug dealers of Montreal very well.
 Burke stated in a 2008 interview: "I was on drugs then and I was fucked...I found out about it from one of the drug traffickers I knew.
 Savoie was corrupt.
 He was taking money from one of the biggest drug traffickers in Canada".
 Burke was able to deceive Savoie into talking with him by claiming he was doing a story on the West End Gang, and then confronted him with the evidence linking him to Leithman and Ross, which Savoie had not expected.
 In 1992, The Fifth Estate aired an episode that exposed the close links between Savoie, Ross, and Leithman.
 The episode revealed that Savoie had met Ross at an Italian restaurant in Montreal and at Leithman's office.
 The episode also revealed that Savoie had repeatedly phoned the Washington, D.C. headquarters of the Drug Enforcement Administration (DEA) to ask what the DEA knew about Ross and was always refused under the grounds the DEA simply did not trust the RCMP anymore.
-The U.S. federal prosecutor at Ross's trial in Florida, David McGee, was interviewed and stated he seen evidence that Ross had a source inside the RCMP.
+The U.S. federal prosecutor at Ross's trial in Florida, David McGee, was interviewed and stated he had seen evidence that Ross had a source inside the RCMP.